ByAliaksandr/gdl/README.md

 # Assessment: GDL javascript software engineer

-The assessment discription can be found in README.pdf file
+The assessment description can be found in the README.pdf file

 # About the project